The Empress (TV series): Development

-In December 2020, Netflix announced it would start producing a six-part series with the working title The Empress, based on the life of Austrian Empress Elisabeth of Bavaria (nicknamed Sisi).
+In December 2020, Netflix announced it would start producing a six-part series with the working title The Empress, based on the life of the Austrian empress Elisabeth of Bavaria (nicknamed Sisi).
 It would be directed by Katrin Gebbe and Florian Cossen, with Bernd Lange and Janna Maria Nandzik writing.
 Devrim Lingnau and Philip Froissant were announced in the lead roles.

 Filming

 Filming for the first season began in August 2021 and was completed in January 2022.
-The series was filmed in German.
-Netflix subsequently dubbed the series into 14 languages, including English.
+The series was filmed in German and subsequently dubbed into 14 languages, including English.
 Subtitles were provided in 32 languages.